lykmapipo/env/DOCUMENTATION.md

 ##### Returns

-- `Boolean`  true if its a test node environment else false
+- `boolean`  true if its a test node environment else false

 #### isDevelopment()

-check if node environment is development
+Check if node environment is development